A self-consistent calculation of non-spherical Bose-Einstein correlation functions with Coulomb final-state interaction: Coulomb integral in Fourier space

 We now return to the $\eta\,{\neq}\,0$ case.
 After a detailed investigation of the $\lambda\,{\to}\,0$ limit in \Eq{e:CQD}, one arrives at an expression of $C(\bs Q)$ in the desired form.
 We leave the majority of this derivation to \ref{s:app:D12limit}.
 The result can be written up as

 a direct generalization of the similar result in the spherically symmetric case, see Eq.~(48) in Ref.~\cite{Nagy:2023zbg}.
-The terms denoted by $\c A_1$ and $\c A_2$ are \textit{functionals} of the $f$ function, with $\c A_1$ stemming from the $\c D_{1\lambda}$ term and $\c A_2$ from $\c D_{2\lambda}$.
-The first term in the parenthesis is $f(\bs 0)$, which is equal to 1 in our normalization.
+The first term in the parenthesis (unity) is $f(\bs 0)$, which is equal to 1 in our normalization.
+The terms denoted by $\c A_1$ and $\c A_2$ (stemming from the limiting cases of $\c D_{1\lambda}$ and $\c D_{2\lambda}$, respectively) depend on ${\bs Q}$ and the $f$ function itself in a complicated manner, as detailed below.

 For writing up the explicit expressions of $\c A_1$ and $\c A_2$, it turns out to be worthwhile to introduce two new convenient coordinate systems in the $\bs q$-space (the space of the integration variable), one for $\c A_1$ and another for $\c A_2$.
+We introduce these new coordinates below, but already note here that they are illustrated in Figs.~\ref{f:A1coord}-\ref{f:A2coord}.
 These are also fixed with respect to the $\bs Q$ vector, the final variable of the $C(\bs Q)$ correlation function.
 In the following, we denote by $q_\parallel$ the component of the $\bs q$ vector parallel to $\bs Q$, by $q_\perp$ the component perpendicular to it, and we introduce a $\varphi$ azimuthal as a new coordinate, that is measured around the direction of $\bs Q$.
 The unit vector in the $\bs Q$ direction is denoted by $\bs e_\parallel$; its polar and azimuthal angles by $\Theta$ and $\Phi$, so

 In the plane perpendicular to $\bs Q$, we are free to choose two $\bs e_{\perp1}$ and $\bs e_{\perp2}$ basis vectors; for instance,

 with which the $\bs q$ vector is written up as

 where $q_{\perp1} = q_\perp{\cdot}\,\cos\varphi$ and $q_{\perp2} = q_\perp{\cdot}\,\sin\varphi$.
 To define the new coordinate systems for the calculation of $\c A_1$ and $\c A_2$, in each case we thus have to specify two new coordinates that express $q_\parallel$ and $q_\perp$; the third coordinate will then be the $\varphi$ azimuthal angle in both cases.